kavia-common/emoji-tic-tac-toe-287175-287185/backend/README_DB.md

 Set the following environment variables:

 - DB_HOST
-- DB_PORT (defaults to 5432 if not provided; this environment uses 5001)
+- DB_PORT (defaults to 5432 if not provided; this environment uses 5001 by convention)
 - DB_NAME
 - DB_USER
 - DB_PASSWORD